 Unlike term loans, a business line of credit gives women business owners flexible repayment terms.
 Mostly, online lenders allow you to repay the balance in full to save on interest costs.
 Typically, the borrowing limits range from $5,000 to a whopping $150,000.

-The challenge with getting a LOC is the bank application process.
+The challenge of getting a LOC is the bank application process.
 The process typically takes more than two months and demands a lot of a business owner’s attention in preparing the paperwork.

 - Flexible repayment terms